sezenyildirim/React-Socket-Realtime-ChatApp/README.md

-# Using Socketio to create realtime chat app with react
+# Using socketio to create realtime chat app with react

 ## For client